tadasmajeris/CV/README.md

 #### Eye for detail

-- Great at spotting typos - very useful in JavaScript :)
+- Great at spotting typos
 - Can spend hours moving things by pixels or choosing shades of orange...

 #### Workaholism